intelagense/rwxrob/README.md

 ## Work History

-📃 My full curriculum vitae is available as [a YAML file](cv/vitae.yml).
+📃 My full curriculum vitae and professional referrals and recommendations are available as [a YAML file](cv) which I use as a base from which to build more specific resumes and job applications when needed.
-☺️  Professional referrals and recommendations are [also available](cv/refer.yml).

 Before starting the company that currently employs me, I spent 14 years at IBM making software and caring for the systems it ran on.
 Perl, Bash,